j03m/j03m.github.io/raws/BuildingThisBlog.md

 # Publishing a Backbone, Browserify and ReactJs Powered Blog to Github.io with Gulp

+#####*** UPDATE: Ironically - a few weeks after writing this, I ran across [the medium node cli](https://www.npmjs.com/package/medium-cli) which from a publishing perspective seems like a much nicer way of doing this.
+I'm going to evaluate it and potentially modifiy it to publish to github.io, but there are also a bunch of benefits to medium, so we'll see.

 I immediately dug the idea of the github.io powered blog.
 As a publishing system, I was initially wooed by Jekyll.
 About a quarter of the way into the instructions though, I found myself saying, "I want to do this from gulp, and I want to just